Betoken/Whitepaper/BetokenWhitepaper.md

 ### 2.6 Purging "Dead" Managers

-As the bottom line for manager participation rate, managers who have been inactive for 6 cycles or above will lose their entire Kairo balance.
+As the bottom line for manager is participation rate, managers who have been inactive for 6 cycles or above will lose their entire Kairo balance.
 Inactivity is defined as not making any investments or margin trades.

 This measure is meant to solve two problems: